 Accelerating the business case with design quality

-This is why, at PlaceChangers, we are working with local governments, and governmental organisations such as Public Health England, to ensure that the key data concerning the health impacts of your planned sites is available to you at the click of a button.
-It not only accelerates both your new build and your renovation projects, it improves their design quality, which in turn means faster sales at higher prices, as well as increased long term profitability and access to investment.
+This is why, at PlaceChangers, we are working with local governments and governmental organisations such as Public Health England to ensure that the critical data concerning the health impacts of your planned sites are available to you at the click of a button.
+It accelerates both your new build and your renovation projects, but it also improves their design quality, which in turn means faster sales at higher prices and increased long-term profitability and access to investment.

 The reality is that developers across the country already have existing site data.
 Moreover, there is already a wealth of information in a site boundary alone: any developer can undertake a rapid assessment of potential net gains for health and wellbeing at phase zero.
-Clearly, this kind of analysis is vital to future economic growth, as well as returns on investment, across the country.
+This kind of analysis is vital to future economic growth and returns on investment across the country.
 Call it “levelling up” or “building back better” if you like.
 For PlaceChangers, at any rate, it’s about seeing ambitious housebuilders succeed.

-The report offers no explanation for this shortening of lead times.
-At PlaceChangers, however, we believe an explanation can be found in a 2019 McKinsey study which finds that “digital leaders [...] can be four times faster, and twice as powerful, as those of their peers.”
+The report does not explain this shortening of lead times.
+However, at PlaceChangers, we believe an explanation can be found in a 2019 McKinsey study that finds that “digital leaders [...] can be four times faster, and twice as powerful, as those of their peers.”

-Early adopters have a competitive edge in the AEC industry in England, and that competitive edge will soon overcome the economies of scale presently exploited by the largest developers in the country.
-Combined with a push by national and local governments, as well as real estate investors, for higher standards of design quality, the impetus to adopt data analysis and insights technology could not be greater than it is at the present time.
+Early adopters have a competitive edge in the AEC industry in England.
+That competitive edge will soon overcome the economies of scale presently exploited by the most prominent developers in the country.
+Combined with a push by national and local governments and real estate investors for higher standards of design quality, the impetus to adopt data analysis and insights technology could not be greater than it is at present.

-In the last two years, Taylor Wimpey has invested over £10 million in software.
+Taylor Wimpey has invested over £10 million in software in the last two years.
 That money funded the development of a brand new, proprietary geospatial data platform called LEADR.
-Taylor Wimpey - one of the largest volume housebuilders in the country - have seen the change I’ve discussed in this article coming.
+Taylor Wimpey - one of the largest volume housebuilders in the country - has seen the change I’ve discussed in this article coming.
 They are ahead of the curve on this front, and, as a result, they now have a massive advantage over their competitors.
 Of course, they also have £10 million to invest in software.
 Most housebuilders don’t.
 This is why PlaceChangers exists.

 I’ve written in greater detail about the power of a business-case phase desktop site study using the PlaceChangers platform.
-If you’re interested to find out more about how PlaceChangers can help you leverage your site data to accelerate your projects and improve your returns on investment, book a call with us today.
+If you’re interested in learning how PlaceChangers can help you leverage your site data to accelerate your projects and improve your returns on investment, book a call with us today.